Jasbir96/Batches/FJP-1/backend/food_App/project_desc.md

       * get review
         * Find -> populate your planId and userId to get data about them
 # 28th/aug/22
-* Deployment + stripe integration / razorpay
+*  integration stripe / razorpay
 * Bought plan  -> fall back route
-* HomePage completion
+* Deployment + HomePage completion
 * Presisting Login -> JWT and may i will be local storage
 * Config data hiding
+* Security